 Most parts of the fennel plant are used including the leaves, flowers and seeds.
-Native to Southern Europe fennel was extensively cultivated and used by the Romans.
-The main part of fennel that are used are its seeds though young leafs can be used also as well as the plants stalks.
+Native to Southern Europe, fennel was extensively cultivated and used by the Romans.
+The most used part of fennel is its seeds, though young leafs can be used also as well as the plants stalks.

-A warm and liquorice like taste that is slightly sweet.
-Often compared to the flavor of dill though the seed is often considered less pungent.
+Fennel has a warm and liquorice-like taste that is slightly sweet.
+It's often compared to the flavour of dill, though the seed is often considered less pungent.

 Fennel has an anise-liquorice like aroma.

-The flavor of fennel matches well with beans, beets, cabbage, cucumber, duck, leeks, pork and rice.
+The flavour of fennel matches well with beans, beetroot, cabbage, cucumber, duck, leeks pork and rice.

-Should be planted in a sunny position with a fertile and moist soil.
-If planted near dill they can hybridize resulting in offspring that hold no value, so planting near each other should be avoided.
+Fennel should be planted in a sunny position with a fertile and moist soil.
+If planted near dill they can hybridize, resulting in offspring that hold no value, so planting near each other should be avoided.

-Fennel is a perennial plant that can grow 3-6 feet tall.
+Fennel is a perennial plant that can grow 1-2 metres tall.
 Bright yellow flowers adorn the fennel plant.
-In cooler climates fennel will propagate in Spring or Summer though in warm climates fennel will propagate all year round.
+In cooler climates fennel will propagate in spring or summer, though in warm climates fennel will propagate all year round.

 When planting fennel keep in mind that if planted near other plants their growth may become stunted, because of this fennel can often be referred to as a loner plant.
 This should not be planted near dill or cross-pollination can occur.

-There has been folklore that if you hang a bunch of fennel above your door on Midsummer’s Eve then you will be protected from enchantment and witches.
+Folklore has said that if you hang a bunch of fennel above your door on Midsummer’s Eve you will be protected from enchantment and witches.